google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 > and arguments with spaces (e.g. --error-string "Fatal signal 11") may need to be
 > quoted, and they will not be quoted in the reduction log.

-### Invoking a bad image reductions
+### Performing a bad image reduction

-Here is an example of a bad image reduction command, as run by the server.
+Here is an example of a bad image reduction command, similar to what the server would run.

 ```sh
 # Summary: